 - He is bad enough to kill you.

 v.
 Adverb of Affirmation and negation: Indicate assertion and express the one’s reaction to question.

 - Yes, I can.

 vi.
 Adverb of Frequency: Expresses the frequency of an action and answer the question “How often”?

 Such as never, ever, always, often, seldom, everyday, sometimes, usually, normally, frequently, rarely, hardly, scarcely, once a week, etc.

 - The barking dog seldom bites.

 vii.
-Adverbs of reason: Express the reason and make the conclusion.
+Adverb of reason: Expresses the reason and make the conclusion.